-Wave Point Consulting logistics, transportation and distribution infrastructure sector related case studies demonstrate how help improve efficiency and reduce risks.
-Our consulting services are described in the infrastructure sector brochure available for downloading.
+Wave Point Consulting transportation and logistics infrastructure case studies demonstrate how help improve efficiency and reduce risks for industrial real estate projects.
+Our infrastructure consulting services are described in brochure available for downloading.

 Container Logistics Industrial Land Requirements, Industrial Land Intensification Best Practices, and Industrial Land Expansion (2015-2016) – Wave Point Consulting Ltd. was retained to be part of the Site Economic Ltd. led project team that was asked by a confidential client to provided an overview of the container logistics network, identify requirements of container logistics and distribution facility developers, operators, users and railways in terms of preferred locations within a port complex on the Pacific Coast of North America.
 The scope of work included identifying the advantages and disadvantages of alternative locations beyond the port’s immediate hinterland suitable to meet the land use demand for logistics and distribution facilities in support of forecast volumes generated by new terminal development and growth from existing container terminals.
 The second project involved a literature review and research on logistic functional and site requirements, building and technology best practices and measurements for the intensification of industry land.

-Distribution Center Business Development Strategy (2013) – Business Issue: A confidential private sector client engaged the Wave Point Consulting team to prepare a business development strategy to increase the market share of a trade & logistics facility located on the west coast of North America.
+Distribution Center Business Development Strategy (2013) – Business Issue: A confidential private sector client engaged the Wave Point Consulting team to prepare a business development strategy to increase the market share of a logistics facility located on the west coast of North America.
 This global supply chain facility was in a geographic location with good surface transportation access and proximity to international shipping services and marine terminal facilities.
 Changes in the marketplace presented new opportunities to leverage the use of existing assets to contribute to short-term revenue growth, secure longer-term operational efficiency and increase market share for this trade and logistics project.
-The project team prepared a conceptual land use plan for a multi-modal logistics park.
+The logistics infrastructure consultants prepared a conceptual land use plan for a multi-modal logistics park infrastructure development project.

 Truck Stop Services in British Columbia Market Research (2015-2016) – Philip Davies led this study.
-Collaborating team members are from Wave Point Consulting, S5 Services, and Site Economics.
+Collaborating team members were from Wave Point Consulting, S5 Services, and Site Economics.
 The BC provincial government wished to explore partnership opportunities and identify locations that would suit the development of comprehensive truck stop services.
-The scope of work included describing this industry’s growth potential within BC; identify the most promising locations for private sector development and explore the pros and cons of different partnership models.
-The project methodology required the use of both qualitative and quantitative analysis to: define the critical service requirements, develop an industry and growth profile, assessment of current services, identification of high priority locations, business case model and development of policy options.
+The scope of work ifor the infrastructure development consultants included describing this industry’s growth potential within BC; identify the most promising locations for private sector development and explore the pros and cons of different partnership models.
+The project methodology required the logistics infrastructure consultants to use of both qualitative and quantitative analysis to: define the critical service requirements, develop an industry and growth profile, assessment of current services, identification of high priority locations, business case model and development of policy options.

 Major Industrial Database Project Alberta Industrial Heartland Association (2009) – Mr. Darryl Anderson of Wave Point Consulting was a principal researcher, survey designer, client interviews and database designer for this energy sector economic development project led by Phil Davies.
 Business Issue: the project focused on energy sector business retention, expansion, and new investment attraction.
 The purpose of the project was to develop a “major industrial database” on industries in the Alberta’s Industrial Heartland region and Strathcona Industrial Association region.
 Client value-added: Development of the database will facilitate marketing of the region to potential investors, and enable Alberta’s Industrial Heartland to identify opportunities for the creation of a globally competitive cluster of value-added petrochemical production.
 The results of the analysis were used by the organization to gauge their progress attracting new investment and their market share of current industrial development.